buildpacks/rfcs/text/0000-builder-spec.md

 - /workspace
 ```

-In addition, builders can build in environment variables by defining env-files in
+In addition, builders MAY build in environment variables by defining env-files in
 ```
 - /platform/env/<env-files>
 ```